DarkGladiator7/DummyMovieNameFetchApp/README.md

-# DummyMovieNameFetchApp
+# MovieNameFetchApp

-Just a react App used to learn backend fetching from Star wars API :))
+Just a react App used to learn get and post methods using firebase as the api for backend :))